Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 >
 > Place the value in rax.&#x20;

 In order to compute this equation, we need to learn something more about the `div` instruction.
-It has total three operands.

 ```wasm
 div destination, source, resultant